Transipedia/dekupl-computeNF/README.md

 computeNF is a small utilitary that compute Normalization Factors (NF) from k-mer counts table.
 NF is the median of the ratios between sample counts and counts of a pseudo-reference obtained by taking the geometric mean of each k-mer across all samples.

-In this implementation we compute the median using an incremental median estimator as proposed [here]( https://stackoverflow.com/a/2144754/3730728).

 # Installation

 ## Dependancies